XDex/target.en/help/c-intro/glossary.md

 **mbox parameter**

 Passed in the page, not the URL.
-Rendered uniquely for each visitor, they are used to pass data from your database and to track sales data or to run Adobe Recommendations.
+Parameters are used to pass data from your database and to track sales data or to run Adobe Recommendations.
 Also known as page parameter.

 **multivariate test**